Part of Core Framework Modules

 A notification.
 A sound.
 A small comment from someone.

-And without choosing it, something shifts:
+And without consciously choosing it, something shifts:

 • your focus drops